How to Share Your Google or Outlook Calendar

 Here, you will enter your assistant’s email address so you can share access to the calendar with them.

-You will be given a drop-down menu that lets you choose the specific permissions you want to grant.
+You will be given a drop-down menu that lets you choose the specific calendar permissions you want to grant.

 Choose whichever option suits your needs best and select ‘Send’.
 That’s all you have to do - your assistant will then receive an email with information and access to the calendar.